 - Sweet Tooth: Bonnie loves her sweets.
 She even starts drooling just from Serena talking about the restaurants and bakeries in Lumiose City.

-- Tagalong Kid: She sticks by Clemont's side whether he wants it or not.
-He generally doesn't seem to mind though.
+- Tagalong Kid: For the Five-Man Band of the XY series.
+Adding to that she sticks by Clemont's side whether he wants it or not, though generally he doesn't seem to mind.

 - Third-Person Person: Sprinkled in here and there, as per usual Character Tics for Japanese children.